-- a) Remove any temporary protection or packing materials. - b) The enclosure can be mounted on any suitable structure using the enclosure's integral mounting brackets. - c) The fixing bolts must be suitable for the mounting surface and the environmental conditions. - d) Prepare holes in the mounting surface, on the centres shown in Figure 3.1 or 3.2, to accept suitable screws/bolts for mounting. - e) It is advisable before mounting, to do any necessary replacement of the cable entry blanking plugs with a suitable gland.
+- a) Remove any temporary protection or packing materials. - b) The enclosure can be mounted on any suitable structure using the enclosure's integral mounting facilities. - c) The fixing bolts must be suitable for the mounting surface and the environmental conditions. - d) It is advisable before mounting, to do any necessary replacement of the cable entry blanking plugs with a suitable gland.
 For further details see Section 3.1 e) & f).